chappers/chappers.github.io/_posts/2020-12-20-hoeffding-rule-split-implementation.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 In this post we're going to look at Hoeffding rule splits, which are the basis for incremental decision tree algorithms like "Very Fast Decision Tree".

 In this post we will look at streaming patterns to enable this from a machine learning perspective (in the spirit of the $P^2$ percentile algorithm).

 The Hoeffding bound provides a probabilistic error based on the number of samples provided for a given metric.
 Let's suppose that there is random variable $x$, where the range is $R$ (probability of range is 1, and for information gain the range is $\log c$ for $c$ classes).

 The bound is given, that with probability $1-\delta$, the true mean of a variable is at least $\bar{r} - \epsilon$ where

 $$\epsilon = \sqrt{\frac{R^2 \log(1/\delta)}{2n}}$$

 What we actually interested is the metric (gini or otherwise) of a particular attribute $X_a$ split $G(X_a)$, and we want to choose the particular attribute where $G$ has the _smallest_ difference across all candidate splits; that is we want to choose $\Delta \bar{G} > \epsilon$ condition to hold with probability $1-\delta$.

 By the definition of gini impurity, it can hold a value between $0$ and $1$ (actually can bound it tigher dependent of the number of classes $c$: $R = \frac{c-1}{c}$), where it is: